george-hawkins/blender-donut-notebook/uv-unwrapping.md

 You can also think of this process as taking the surface of the object and, making the minimum number of cuts, pealing it off and laying it down flat, i.e _unwrapping_ the object.

+The UV map is a mesh - a collection of faces.
 If the UV map is laid out over an image then the area of the image covered by a particular face of the map will be mapped to the corresponding face of the 3D object.

 If the size of the face in the UV map perfectly matches the size of the face on the 3D object then no distortion will occur.
 Achieving this correspondence of sizes is easy with shapes like cubes.
 However, it's much harder with shapes like spheres - you have to decide e.g. if you want a UV map that's easy to work with but requires a lot of distortion in the underlying 2D image or a much more complex UV map which, while reducing the requirement for distortion, increases the complexity of how things are laid out on the 2D image.